russellf9/factornine.co.uk/cv/README.md

 ## Instructions

-To create the output files fron the source:
+To create the output files from the source:

 ```
 # CD to `factornine.co.uk/cv`